-Technical and Professional Editing (3) ENG 3345

-Principles and practices of editing technical and scientific documents.
-Overview of the editing process; defining the editor's rules and responsibilities, revising at structural and sentence levels, and addressing stylistic conventions of technical fields.
-Includes technical and scientific documents such as reports, proposals, and user
+Technical and Professional Editing (3)Principles and practices of editing technical and scientific documents.
+Overview of the editing organizational setting.
+Preparation of documents such as technical description of a mechanism or process, instructions, recommendations, reports, levels, and addressing stylistic conventions of technical fields.
+Includes technical and scientific documents such as reports, proposals, and user manuals.